-Whether floating the Yellowstone or wade fishing one of the spring creeks, you'll enjoy spending a day on the water with one of Montana's very best fly fishing guides.
-Here at the Yellowstone angler we act as booking agents for the finest Outfitters and guides in Southwest Montana.
-Most of the time the guides utilize McKenzie style drift boats, the finest craft for float fishing the Yellowstone and other large rivers in Montana.
-On some rocky streams that are more difficult to navigate, the best inflatable rafts are used that are equipped for anglers.
-Depending on the river, and the conditions, we’ll often stop to wade fish the better riffles and runs.
-You can relax while our guides prepare a gourmet streamside lunch and enjoy the spectacular views of the Absaroka mountains and Montana’s Paradise Valley.
+Most of the time the guides utilize McKenzie style drift boats, the finest craft for float fishing the Yellowstone and other large rivers in Montana like the Madison River, the Missouri River, the Bighorn River, and others.
+On some of the smaller, rockier streams that are more difficult to navigate, the guides use inflatable rafts that are comfortably equipped for anglers.
+Depending on the river and the conditions, we’ll often stop to wade fish the better riffles and runs.
+You can choose between a quick lunch (typically some kind of sandwich), or you can choose to relax while our guides prepare a gourmet streamside lunch while you enjoy the spectacular views of the Absaroka Mountains and Montana’s Paradise Valley.

 The best way to book your trip is to call us at 406-222-7130 and we can discuss your trip in detail.
-Logan Brown is in charge of bookings and the best person to talk to, but any of us here at the shop can help you set up your trip.
+Logan Brown is our guide booking manager and the best person to talk to, but any of us here at the shop can help you set up your trip.
+Even if you are not quite ready to book a trip, please call us as we are always happy to talk fishing and can hopefully steer you in a good direction of where to go to achieve your fishing goals.
 You can also e-mail us at [email protected] or send a letter by snail mail to Yellowstone Angler, P.O.
 Box 629, Livingston, Montana 59047.

-Give us an idea of the time period you are thinking about, the number of days you would like to fish, and the number of days you would like to utilize guides for float or wade trips.
-It is important to book as early as possible, especially if you would like to fish with your favorite Outfitters or guides, or need spring creek reservations which are very limited.
-We’ll do our best to line you up with the Outfitter or guide you request but keep in mind that returning clients retain the option to rebook their favorite Outfitter or guide for the next year (for the same approximate dates).
-If clients do not exercise this option at the end of their trip or make other arrangements, we must book the Outfitters and guides on a first-come, first-served basis.
+Give us an idea of the time period you are thinking about, the number of people, and the number of days you would like to utilize guides for float or wade trips.
+It is important to book as early as possible, especially if you would like to fish with your favorite outfitters or guides, or need spring creek reservations which are very limited.
+We’ll do our best to line you up with the outfitter or guide you request but keep in mind that returning clients retain the option to rebook their favorite outfitter or guide for the next year (for the same approximate dates).
+If clients do not exercise this option at the end of their trip or make other arrangements, we must book the outfitters and guides on a first-come, first-served basis.

 We will be happy to work up an itinerary that is perfect for you, and try to make all the necessary reservations for you on private waters we fish including the spring creeks, Burns Lake, and other local private lakes.
 During prime time, it helps if you can be a little flexible with your schedule.
-In addition, we can book accommodations for you at any of our local motels, B & B's, resorts and guest ranches.
-We do all this as a service to our clients at no additional charge.
-(If you're hunting for ideas yourself, be sure to look at our Area Info page.)
+Be sure to ask us about our favorite local accommodations.

 Once we set up a tentative itinerary for your trip, we’ll send this back to you by e-mail or letter.
-If this itinerary looks OK you are set, otherwise we’ll try to make whatever revisions you request.
-Once we have your guided days set, we’ll ask for a Visa or MasterCard and charge you a deposit of $150 per guided day.
+If this itinerary looks okay you are set, otherwise, we’ll try to make whatever revisions you request.
+Once we have your guided days set, we’ll ask for a card number and charge you a deposit of $150 per guide per day.
 You can also send us a check or money order if you like.
 Then you can pay the balance here at the end of your trip with a credit card, check or cash- whatever you would prefer.

 Float Trips: Major “blue ribbon” rivers including the Yellowstone, Bighorn, Madison, Missouri, Jefferson, Gallatin, Ruby, Boulder, and Stillwater River.
 Most of these call for McKenzie style drift boats, but the smaller rivers may require a raft depending on the time of year.

-Wade Trips: Some of the finest fishing close to Livingston are the famous paradise Valley Spring Creeks – Armstrong’s, Depuy’s, and Nelson’s.
-We also fish other spring creeks near Bozeman like Thompson and Ben Hart on the Milesnick ranch.
+Wade Trips: Some of the finest fishing close to Livingston are the famous Paradise Valley Spring Creeks – Armstrong’s, Depuy’s, and Nelson’s.
 These spring creeks are on private ranches and the owners charge rod fees of $40-$125 depending on the season and stream.
-Other good streams we wade fish are the Boulder River, West Boulder River, Stillwater, Gallatin River, East Gallatin, and a handful of “top secret” streams we won’t mention on line.
-If you enjoy fishing small mountain streams for 8-14 inch trout, that see very little fishing pressure, you'll enjoy places like Mill Creek and its tributaries, Sixmile Creek, Big Creek, Tom Miner Creek, and the Upper Shields, all close to Livingston.
+Other good streams we wade fish are the Boulder River, West Boulder River, Stillwater, Gallatin River, East Gallatin, and a handful of “top secret” streams we won’t mention online.

-When you make your booking, an authorized Yellowstone Angler agent will ask for a deposit of $150 per guide / per day of fishing.
+When you make your booking, an authorized Yellowstone Angler agent will ask for a deposit of $150 per guide per day of fishing.
 Once we have finalized your arrangements we will charge your credit card to secure your booking.
-The easiest way to secure your deposit is with your Visa or MasterCard, or if you prefer, you can send us a check or money order.
+The easiest way to secure your deposit is with your credit card, but if you prefer, you can send us a check or money order.

 Once the deposit has been made we will send you a detailed itinerary that will serve as your confirmation letter.
 Additional deposits may be required for private waters, and these must be made by separate check.
 We’ll detail this for you.